JamesKim1227/SosanServer/README.md

 # sosan-server
-This is a server that is implemented in JAVA, Netty Framework. <br />
+This is a server that is implemented in Java, Netty Framework. <br />
-This project is in the process of development
+This project is in the process of development.

 # Overall
 ![Alt text](overall.jpg?raw=true)